quadsurf/react-curriculum/06-component-life-cycle.md

 * Read [this](http://javascript.tutorialhorizon.com/2014/09/13/execution-sequence-of-a-react-components-lifecycle-methods/) article on the react component life cycle
 * Github Assignment
     - Create a component called GithubProfile
-    - When this component mounts, make an ajax called `http://api.github.com/users/` plus whatever the children props are for that component (`this.props.children`).
+    - Prior to the component mounting, make an ajax called `http://api.github.com/users/` + your github username.
+    - Your user name should be injected utilizing props for the component: (`this.props.children`).
     - Your component should render the username and an image of the user
     - You should use `componentWillMount` to make your AJAX call.
 * OMDB Assignment